lunohodov/astrophotography/projects/ngc-7000/README.md

 ### 1. Analyzing the Data

 First, I screened all light and calibration frames in *Blink*.
-There, I saw a couple of minor issues caused by wind gusts.
-But what troubled me more was that the subframes of a certain imaging session looked “milky”.
+There were minor issues caused by wind gusts but what troubled me more was that the subframes of an entire H-alpha imaging session looked “milky”.

-Then I opened *SubframeSelector*, specified camera and image scale, and after ensuring my star detection parameters were reasonable, I measured the subframes.
+I opened *SubframeSelector*, specified camera and image scale.
+After ensuring my star detection parameters were reasonable, I measured the subframes.

-Unfortunately, the “milky” images had notably less stars (500 vs. 2000 on average).
+It turned out the “milky” images had notably less stars (500 vs. 2000 on average).
 I suspect the cause to be poor transparency, thin clouds, light pollution, or a combination of all.
-As a result, I discarded the whole session.
-An hour and a half of Hɑ data went to waste.
+As a result, I discarded an hour and a half of H-alpha data.

-Last, I chose the best subframe for each filter and appended `_best` to its filename.
-This way I can use them as a reference if I need to troubleshoot something later.

 ### 2. Weighted Batch Preprocessing Script 2.7.3